brillout/handli/readme.md

 const response = await handli(() => fetch('http://unreachable-server.example.org'));

 // The request will never succeed,
-// Handli will never resolve the promise, and
+// `handli` never resolves, and
 // the following line will never execute. console.log('I will never make it to the console :-(');
 ~~~

-Handli will periodically retry the request,
+Handli periodically retries the request,
 block the UI with an overlay,
-and display a modal letting the user know of the problem and that the request will be retried in x seconds.
+and displays a modal letting the user know of the problem and that the request will be retried in x seconds.

-Because our request permanently fails, `handli` will never resolve.
+Because our request permanently fails, `handli` never resolves.

 In general, `handli` never rejects and resolves only if/once the request succeeds.
 This means that you can write code as if all requests succeed
-and you can rely upon Handli for corner cases.
+while relying on Handli for corner cases.

 <br/>